maythamfahmi/wet-extractor/README.md

 How to use
 -------------
-- Import the project as Maven.
+- Import the project as Maven (I use Intellij Community Edition).
+- By default set to 2 wet files, you can increase so it help creating bigger dummy file.
+- Remember! you need also to have enough storage resources.
-- Run and Wait.
+- Run and Wait. for each 1 files it takes 30-60 second.
-- It will download WET files
+- It will download WET files if they are not already downloaded.
-- When download is done, it start processing files
+- When download is done, it start processing files.

 Note:
  - Download process might take time depending on your internet conneciton.